dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

-If you happen to be in the position to make authoritative decisions for your team, choosing a different language to implement CI logic might be possible, and even a _good thing_.
+If you happen to be in the position to make authoritative decisions for your team, choosing a different language to implement CI logic might be possible, and even a _good thing_ (Bash is in general, harder to test).
 Still you'll hit many situations where Bash knowledge is useful.

 I'd like to close with a quote from one of my favorite programming books [the Pragmatic Programmer][the-pragmatic-programmer]:

 > _Care about your craft: Why spend your life developing software unless you
-> care about doing it well?_.
+> care about doing it well?_

 Which I will rewrite for the occasion:

-> __Care about your Bash: Why spend your days writing scripts nless you care
+> __Care about your Bash: Why spend your days writing scripts unless you care
-> about doing it well?__.
+> about doing it well?__

 Thank you for making it to the end and see you in the next article!